Where perspective shapes the story.

 That’s where it began: my lifelong love for storytelling.

 Over time, I found my voice—in English, and in art.
 I became captivated by the way we communicate identity and emotion across mediums: the tone of a caption, the restraint of negative space, the feeling a photo leaves behind.
-To me, storytelling isn't just creative—it’s a reclamation.
-A way to define truth in our own words, after generations of having it rewritten.
+To me, storytelling isn't just creative—it’s a way to define truth in our own words, after generations of having it rewritten.

 My name is Alma—it means soul.